 In the example screenshot below, I am able to use the built-in search to change my desktop background even though I hid the top row of preference icons such as General, Desktop & Screen Saver, Dock, and so forth.

 By default, System Preferences icons are organized into logical groups and listed by category.
 You can switch between group organization and alphabetical grouping by selecting Organize by Categories or Organize Alphabetically in the View menu.

 For your convenience, here’s the layout of the System Preferences icons after selecting the Organize Alphabetically option.

-Remove misbehaving preference panes
+12. Remove misbehaving preference panes

 Third-party apps are permitted to add their own panes to System Preferences.
-The problem is, in some cases a pane won’t disappear after uninstalling its container app.
+The problem is, in some cases, a pane won’t disappear after uninstalling its container app.

 I hate seeing icons for non-functional panes sitting in the System Preferences window.
 Thankfully, you can remove any misbehaving preference pane from your system.
-Open System Preferences, right-click an item and select the Remove option from the pop-up menu.
+Open System Preferences, right-click an item, and select the Remove option from the pop-up menu.
 You might be asked to type in an administrator password to continue.

-Resort to removing a misbehaving preference pane yourself only if running its container app’s uninstaller, removing the app via OS X’s Launchpad or trashing the app from the Applications folder won’t yield desired results.
+Resort to removing a misbehaving preference pane yourself only if running its container app’s uninstaller.
+Removing the app via the macOS Launchpad or trashing the app from the Applications folder won’t yield the desired results.